 It’s not the right solution for everyone, so be sure to consult with a mortgage consultant who is salary-based and not paid commission.
 This way, you can feel confident you’re not being pressured into the wrong program.

 Your break-even point is how long it would take for you to repay the costs to refinance a mortgage.
 It’s worth looking into before making your decision.
 You can also use a mortgage refinance calculator.
 Let’s put all of this together and figure out how much the net refinance cost will be.
 Remember, it’s not all that it seems to be and it’s usually better than you might think.

 Say you want to refinance your current $300,000 30-year mortgage.

 The original payment started in January of 2010 with a 5.49% interest rate.

 Your goal is to lower your interest rate in hopes of saving more money over the long run.

 Your current payment (principle & Interest) is $1,701.

-If you end up being approved for a $240,000 20-year mortgage at a 4.75% interest rate, you could be looking at $150 in monthly savings, over $48,000 in lifetime savings, and the ability to pay your mortgage off almost 3 years early!
+If you are approved for a $240,000 20-year mortgage at a 4.75% interest rate, you could be looking at $150 in monthly savings.
+That's over $48,000 in lifetime savings!
+You may also be able to pay your mortgage off almost three years early!